kimpham54/rust-book-homework-kim/README.md

 would y equal to 6 or 5? the answer is 6. y will never auto update if x changes so the pointer diagram is slightly wrong in fig 4-3?
 ```

-- clone method
+- **clone** method
-- Copy trait - use on stack types, won't be invalidated
+- **Copy trait** - use on stack types, won't be invalidated
-- Drop trait - invalidated or cleaned from memory when out of scope
+- **Drop trait** - invalidated or cleaned from memory when out of scope
-- move vs drop
+- **move** vs drop

 #### References and borrowing
 - instead of using the same variable and calling it around and using tuples to achieve this, the clean way to do this is to use references
+- **reference (&)**: like a pointer to access data that is owned by some other variable. unlike a pointer a ref is guaranteed to point to a valid value while it exists
+- that way you don't have to create a new variable to use it again/no need to trtakeansfer ownership. you just borrow.
+- **borrowing** - the action of creating a reference
+- references are immutable by default, We’re not allowed to modify something we have a reference to, can do with mutable references - &mut varname. original variable needs to be mutable too
+- borrowing is strict, you can't have multiple mutable references until it's done being used the first time to control for mutation in a controlled fashion - i'm guessing this is for safety reasons - ah it prevents data races at compile time

+A **data race** is similar to a race condition and happens when these three behaviors occur:

+- Two or more pointers access the same data at the same time.
+- At least one of the pointers is being used to write to the data.
+- There’s no mechanism being used to synchronize access to the data.

+- curly brackets new scope to ref the same variable but rust will not allow simultaneous references

 ## OTHER NOTES